 Subani is a proud mother to three girls.
 As a child, she left Sri Lanka at a young age and grew up in the Netherlands.
 Being a part of a Tamil community developing in a foreign environment made her sensitive to the struggles of those most vulnerable.
 She is grateful to be able to give back to the Tamil community in a meaningful way through ANBU.
 As a physician she has a special interest in child development, women’s health and the impact of trauma on health.
 Not only does she deeply believe in supporting those affected by childhood sexual abuse, she also wants to work towards protecting children from this abuse and trauma.

 Shajini Jeganmohan B.Sc.
 M.R.E.M., completed her Honours Bachelor of Science at the University of Toronto (2012) and her Master of Resource and Environmental Management at Dalhousie University (2015).
-Shajini is also working on her Certificate in Nonprofit and Voluntary Sector Management at Ryerson University (expected 2021).
-She is a Program and Research Coordinator at The Roberta Bondar Foundation.
+Shajini also completed her Certificate in Nonprofit and Voluntary Sector Management at Ryerson University (2021).
+She is a Program Manager at The Roberta Bondar Foundation.
 Shajini is a team member at ANBU.

 Ketussa Sotheeswaran, B.A., completed her Liberal Studies and Women’s Studies at Waterloo University (2015).
 She is currently a Newcomer Youth Leadership Development Advisor at the YMCA.
 Ketussa is a team member at ANBU.